littlehousezh/LearningSys/README.md

 ### 9. Submit the Zip to the Instructor

 This project does not currently include an in-app submission feature.
-Students should upload the zip file using whatever submission method the instructor specifies.
+Students should upload the zip file using to https://vanderbilt365-my.sharepoint.com/:f:/g/personal/zihan_fang_vanderbilt_edu/IgBguYeYRe2LTKZeuU7xcUBIAT9cgRaHhLfhyNup3W5x1zU?e=Ylhj43

 ## Troubleshooting